 The food systems framing described previously and operationalized by the FSS Action Tracks takes a wide and integrated view of the kinds of investments needed to achieve food security and nutrition, environmental sustainability, and social and economic well-being and equity.
-However, the more traditional siloes of agriculture, rural development, nutrition, natural resource management and private sector development are often reflected in the organizational structures and projects of development agencies.
+However, the more traditional silos of agriculture, rural development, nutrition, natural resource management and private sector development are often reflected in the organizational structures and projects of development agencies.

 In this stocktaking report we draw on the OECD CRS database ("CRS data").
-These are the same data used by Laborde et al. (2020) for the Ceres2030 report on investments in SDG 2, the Bharali et al. (2020) report on investments in agriculture and the recent stocktaking carried out by the European Commission (2020), Implementing EU food security and nutrition policy commitments: Fourth biennial report.
-The DAC data are a line-by-line accounting by a large group of donors, public and private, of each development aid commitment and/or disbursement that goes to a specific recipient country, with details about the amount, purpose, pathway and recipient of each project.
+These are the same data used by Laborde et al. (2020) for the Ceres2030 report on investments in SDG 2, the Bharali et al. (2020) report on investments in agriculture, and the recent stocktaking carried out by the European Commission (2020), Implementing EU food security and nutrition policy commitments: Fourth biennial report.
+The CRS data are a line-by-line accounting by a large group of donors, public and private, of each development aid commitment and/or disbursement that goes to a specific recipient country, with details about the amount, purpose, pathway and recipient of each project The CRS refers to these recorded flows as "aid activity", and we use this terminology in the report.

-To understand investments across the food system, in this report we look at DAC purpose codes that reflect the food systems framing described here and exemplified by the FSS.
+To understand aid activity across the food system, in this report we look at DAC purpose codes that reflect the food systems framing described here and exemplified by the FSS.
 This includes the following set of codes (with all associated subcodes): agriculture (311), fisheries (313), basic nutrition (12240), non-communicable disease prevention and research (12350 and 12382), agroindustry (32161), rural development (43040), food security policy and household food security programmes (43071 and 43072), food safety (43073), school feeding (11250), food assistance (52010) and emergency food aid (72040).
 This list is more inclusive than those used by the Ceres2030 and Duke reports, both of which take a fairly focused view of investments in food security and nutrition and use a smaller set of DAC codes.
 The European Commission report, in contrast, draws on a much wider set of DAC codes that represent priorities associated with European Union (EU) food and nutrition policy (e.g. codes for gender equity or environmental education, which reflect investments that could affect food systems).
-The variation in these lists of codes highlights the challenging nature of characterizing the full scope of investments in food systems by donors, especially when there are many potential indirect or secondary impacts of a wide range of investments in infrastructure, education, market systems and social equity on food systems.
-In addition, the CRS data include only development aid that goes to recipient countries.
-They do not include investments in the general administration, functioning and replenishment of multilaterals, research institutions and other organizations that work at the global scale.
-Therefore, the accounting that is possible using CRS data gives a partial picture of the full support that indirectly benefits food systems in recipient countries.
+The variation in these lists of codes highlights the challenging nature of characterizing the full scope of investments in food systems by donors, especially when there are many potential indirect or secondary impacts of a wide range of investments in infrastructure, education, market systems and social equity on food systems.4 In addition, the CRS data include only development aid that goes to recipient countries.